 The Management Board is a management body that represents and manages the day-to-day business of AS Tallinna Vesi in accordance with the law and the Articles of Association of AS Tallinna Vesi.
-The Management Board is obliged to act in the most economically efficient manner.
-The Management Board can be composed of two to five members, in line with the Articles of Association, and is elected for a term of 3 years.
-The Management Board always prepares management reports for the Supervisory Board meetings and such reports are distributed to the Supervisory Board members 1 (one) week in advance of the meeting, as required by the Commercial Code.
-The Management Board also reports ad hoc to the Supervisory Board outside of meetings, when considered necessary, and if requested to do so by the Chairman of the Supervisory Board.
+The Management Board is obliged to act in the most economically efficient Chairman of the Management Board manner.
+The Management Board may be composed of two to five members, in line with the Articles of Asso-